 When ready to finish and decorate take the half pint of made up and pre-set lemon jelly and pop it into the microwave in just 10 second bursts until it turns back to liquid but is just tepid in temperature.
 It must not be hot.

 Take the set cheesecake from the fridge and carefully pour over a thin layer of jelly over the top of the surface so that it just covers.
 This jelly will set fairly quickly as it touches the chilled cheesecake.
-Decorate with a few fresh strawberries, finely grated lemon zests and a dusting of icing sugar.
+Decorate with a few fresh strawberries or selection of fresh fruits, finely grated lemon zests and a dusting of icing sugar.

 TIP A cake board fitted into the bottom of the cake tin (omitting the metal base) will give you a perfect easy-out cheesecake.